hbctraining/DGE_workshop/lessons/09b_sleuth.md

 ```r
 models(so)
 ```
-> **NOTE:** Sleuth will automatically use the first level (alphabetically) in the factor variable being tested to compare all other conditions against (in our metadata, this is 'control').
+> **NOTE:** Sleuth will automatically use the first level (alphabetically by default) in the factor variable being tested to compare all other conditions against (in our metadata, this is 'control').
 If you want to use a different condition to be the base level, then you would need to use the relevel() function to change the base level of the variable in step 1 above.
 For example, if we wanted the base level of `sampletype` to be "MOV10_knockdown", we could use the following code:
 >
 >```r
 > # DO NOT RUN!
 > summarydata$sampletype <- relevel(summarydata$sampletype, ref = "MOV10_knockdown")
 >```
->***An ordered factor will not give interpretable output, so do not order the factor using the factor() function, use relevel() instead.***
+>***An ordered factor will not give interpretable output, so do NOT order the factor using the factor() function with `ordered = TRUE`, use factor() specifying the levels or relevel() instead.***

 ### Step 3: Test significant differences between conditions using the Wald test